mrussojr/microsoft_teams_chat_export/README.md

  Installation:
     Chrome: Create a bookmark with a location of pasted text with "javascript: " prepended to it
     Firefox: Create a bookmark with a location of "javascript:(function(){<PASTE_CODE_HERE>})();" replacing <PASTE_CODE_HERE> with fulltext of chat_export.js

+ Customization:
+    Users can customize the color of selected messages and the color of hovered messages.
+Add rgba values at the beginning of the script for selectedColor and hoverColor.